 Wall sawing, also known as track sawing utilises a blade consisting of a circular steel core with segments containing synthetic diamonds laser welded to the outer edge of the blade.
 This diamond blade is attached to a motor head which is mounted on tracks.
-The tracks are secured using mounting feet against the surface to be cut, be it the wall, floor, or ceiling.
-The motor runs along the wall saw track as the blade spins back and forth at ever increasing depths until the desired depth is achieved.
-Multiple tracks can be connected in line to achieve the required cut length.

 Power options for wall sawing can be either hi-frequency electric or hydraulic diesel powered.
 Maximum cutting depth achievable using a wall saw is slightly over 1000mm deep.

 The corners of an opening after wall sawing are not cut through unless the opening is cut past the connecting cut line.
-This is due of the use of round diamond blades.
+This is due to the use of round diamond blades.
 Where over cutting needs to be prevented, or represents a structural issue, core holes are drilled in the corners to complete the penetration.

 Wall saws are known for their cutting precision, as they are able to achieve accurately sized and fixture ready penetration on completion.
 Wall sawing is also capable of cutting flush against other surfaces as well as producing bevelled or chamfered edges.

 Since wall sawing operation is automated by way of a motor travelling along a fixed track operated via remote control, they are also perfect for cutting concrete which is heavily steel reinforced.

 Versatility is yet another benefit of wall sawing as the tracks of the wall saw can be mounted anywhere, be it to the floor, wall, or ceiling (inverted cutting), and at any angle or degree of tilt.